grandjam/jamesagrand-site/content/teaching/index.md

 <hr>

 ## GRADUATE TEACHING
 I prefer to approach graduate student teaching from the perspective of an “informal apprenticeship” model.
-Thus, in addition to the priniples listed above, I also attempt to adhere to the following principles for graduate instruction:
+Thus, in addition to the principles listed above, I also attempt to adhere to the following principles for graduate instruction:
 1. Facilitate the learning process by acting as an active resource/guide rather than the "final decision-maker" about the learning experience
 2. Foster the development of student expertise and professional identity